mlaanderson/app-server/README.md

 the module indicated by the `main` property and attempts to load the default export.

+If a folder named `ROOT` is found it will be mounted at `/` on the server.

 If the default export is a function that returns an Express router, and optionally a shutdown handler, the server will mount the application at the subdirectory name.

 If no `package.json` file is found and the `allow_static` is set, the